- A true Demo Disc of this wonderful recording, with outstanding Double Plus (A++) sound from start to finish – reasonably quiet vinyl too

 - 4 Stars: “One of Joe Sample’s finest sessions as a leader” – with Shelly Manne and Ray Brown, we would say it’s clearly his finest session, as a leader or simply as the piano player in a killer trio

 If you want to hear the full six tunes recorded by The Three at that famous Hollywood session (which ran all day and long into the night, 4 AM to be exact), these 33 RPM pressings are the best way to go.
-The music is so good that I personally would not want to live with less than the complete album.
+The music is so good that I personally would not want to live without the complete album.
 The Three is, in fact, my favorite Piano Trio Jazz Album of All Time; every one of those six tracks is brilliantly arranged and performed (if you have the right takes of course; more about that later).

 This Inner City Records pressing has the kind of Tubey Magical Midrange that modern records rarely even BEGIN to reproduce.
 Folks, that sound is gone and it sure isn’t showing signs of coming back.
 If you love hearing INTO a recording, actually being able to “see” the performers, and feeling as if you are sitting in the studio with this stellar trio, this is the record for you.
 It’s what vintage all analog recordings are known for — this sound.

 If you exclusively play modern repressings of vintage recordings, I can say without fear of contradiction that you have never heard this kind of sound on vinyl.
 Old records have it — not often, and certainly not always — but maybe one out of a hundred new records do, and those are some pretty long odds.